-"Facility" is any place which is supported by public funds and which is used for the instruction of students enrolled in preschool programs and in all grades maintained by the District.
-This definition shall include all administrative buildings and offices and areas within facilities supportive of instruction and subject to educational administration, including, but not limited to lounge areas, passageways, rest rooms, laboratories, classrooms, study areas, cafeterias, gymnasiums, maintenance rooms, storage areas and field trips, school programs, school functions, fields and parking lots.
-Signs shall be placed by the District in all buildings, facilities and school vehicles stating that the use of tobacco products is prohibited.
+"Facility" is any place which is supported by public funds, and which is used for the instruction of students enrolled in preschool programs and in all grades maintained by the District.
+This definition shall include all administrative buildings and offices, and areas within facilities supportive of instruction and subject to educational administration, including, but not limited to, lounge areas, passageways, restrooms, laboratories, classrooms, study areas, cafeterias, gymnasiums, maintenance rooms, storage areas, field trips, school programs, school functions, fields, and parking lots.
+Signs shall be placed by the District in all buildings, facilities, and school vehicles, stating that the use of tobacco products are prohibited.

-It is the responsibility of the building principal(s), or designee, to initially enforce this policy by requesting that any person who is violating this policy to immediately cease the use of tobacco products.
-After this request is made, if any person refuses to refrain from using tobacco products in violation of this policy, the principal or designee may call the local police who shall then be responsible for all enforcement proceedings and applicable fines and penalties.
+It is the responsibility of the Building Principal(s), or their Designee, to initially enforce this Policy by requesting that any person who is violating this Policy, to immediately cease the use of tobacco products.
+After this request is made, if any person refuses to refrain from using tobacco products in violation of this Policy, the Principal or Designee may call the local police, who shall then be responsible for all enforcement proceedings and applicable fines and penalties.